Royals vs. Athletics Player Props Betting Odds

 Rooker Stats

-- Rooker has recorded 28 hits with three doubles, 10 home runs and 17 walks.
-He has driven in 25 runs.
+- Rooker has collected 29 hits with four doubles, 10 home runs and 18 walks.
+He has driven in 26 runs.

 Rooker Recent Games